TylerLu/EDUGraphAPI-Ruby/Basics of SSO/README.md

     This code is used to login with O365 user and azure oauth2 callback.
 To see how this file works in the Demo app, refer to the file located [here](../app/controllers/application_controller.rb) in the Demo app.

-13. Open **app/controllers/application_controller.rb** file,  find `logoff` method and use the following code to replace it..
+13. Open **app/controllers/application_controller.rb** file,  find `logoff` method and use the following code to replace it.

     ```ruby
     def logoff